-In the decades prior to 2011, the government worked towards improving the standard of living, ensuring better access to education and health.
-However, the number of people living in poverty remained high.
+The number of people living in poverty remained high in spite of efforts to improve the standard of living.
 The situation was especially acute in rural areas.
-In addition, Syria was home to around 1.4 million refugees from Iraq, and about half a million Palestinians.
+At the time, Syria was home to around 1.4 million refugees from Iraq and about half a million Palestinians.

 Lives disrupted by violence

 Life has become increasingly hard for families who have stayed in Syria despite the war.
 Those who have lost their homes are now staying with relatives or sheltering wherever they can.
 In many cases, they are living in unsafe, unstable and overcrowded arrangements.
 Under these circumstances families try their very best to care for their children and stay together.
 But sometimes this is just not possible.

 The majority of adults and children has experienced violence and loss, and are traumatised by years of warfare.
 These families need medical and psychological support.
 However, the Syrian health system has practically collapsed: more than half of the country’s health care centres are badly damaged or destroyed.

 The war has taken a disproportionate toll on children.
 An estimated six million children have been affected by the war.

 Around four million children have been born during the war.
 They are trying to survive under life-threatening conditions.
 Family homes have been destroyed; a growing number are displaced and have to find a way of finding food and clean water.